pimutils/vdirsyncer/docs/supported.rst

 Google
 ------

-Using vdirsyncer with Google Callendar is possible, but it is not tested frequently.
+Using vdirsyncer with Google Calendar is possible, but it is not tested frequently.

 ::